-Vijay K. Gupta is a professor emeritus in the Department of Civil, Environmental and Architectural Engineering, and is a fellow emeritus of the Cooperative Institute For Research in Environmental Sciences at the University of Colorado, Boulder, Colorado.
+Vijay K. Gupta was a professor emeritus in the Department of Civil, Environmental and Architectural Engineering, and a fellow emeritus of CIRES.
 Vijay has widely published in major research journals in hydrologic and atmospheric sciences, applied mathematics, probability theory, and nonlinear processes in geophysics.
 Soon after completing his PhD in 1973, Vijay embarked upon highly interdisciplinary collaborative research.
-From the onset, he recognized the fundamental importance of Scale.
+From the onset, he recognized the fundamental importance of scale.
 It became a pervasive theme in all his work, which has uniquely ranged from the molecular to the planetary scales.
 His life-long collaboration with colleagues from many different disciplines and outstanding graduate students led to establishing the nonlinear geophysical foundations of floods in river networks on multiple space and time scales.
 The Iowa Flood Center at the University of Iowa is building on these foundations with new applications.
 Vijay modernized and developed a new graduate course over a decade titled “introduction to multi-scale hydrology”, which has continued to be taught at the University of Iowa.
 Vijay served on the editorial boards of prominent international journals, and on important national committees.
 He was invited as a keynote speaker in several national and international conferences and workshops, and gave seminars at well-known universities in USA, Asia, Latin America and Europe.
-The list of publications during five years prior to retirement are listed below.
+Sadly, Vijay died in March of 2022.

 Publications Before Retirement (2007 - 2012)

 Furey, P.R. and Gupta, V. K. (2007), Diagnosing peak-discharge power laws observed in rainfall–runoff events in Goodwin Creek experimental watershed, Advances in Water Resources, 30 2387–2399.